 - durable for a reasonable period of time

-The legal warranty is more limited if you buy privately
+If you buy privately from an individual, the legal warranty is more limited than if you buy from a car dealer.

-They may hide damage and lie about a vehicle’s history, including its mileage and where it came from.
-They may charge extremely high and illegal interest rates or ask you to lie about the sale price for tax purposes.
+They may hide damage and lie about a vehicle’s history — including its mileage and where it came from.
+Or they might ask you to lie about the sale price for tax purposes.

 There are many types of curbers.
 Some are mechanics who have repair facilities and also sell vehicles.
 Some curbers have several cars parked on their front lawn with “for sale” signs.

-You'll need the vehicle identification number (VIN), the make, model and year.
+You'll need some basic information: the vehicle identification number (VIN), the make, model and year.
 Many vehicles are in the ICBC database, but not all of them.

 Liens are attached to a vehicle, not to its owner.
-If you buy a vehicle with a lien on it, the lien holder can take the vehicle from you as payment for the debt.
+If you buy a vehicle with a lien on it, the lien holder can take the vehicle as payment for the debt.